yuliangguo/coursera-deep-learning-specialization/C2 - Improving Deep Neural Networks Hyperparameter tuning, Regularization and Optimization/Notes/Readme.md

    `W = W - learning_rate * dW / (sqrt(sdW) + epsilon)`
 - With RMSprop you can increase your learning rate.
 - Developed by Geoffrey Hinton and firstly introduced on [Coursera.org](https://www.coursera.org/) course.
+- (Comment) Not sure the figure explain the intuition well.
+RMSprop divide the gradient by a running average of	its	recent magnitude.
+This makes the step in each dimension more equal.
+- (Comment) If some direction's gradient magnitude being large for some time, it will explore less in that direction, and vice-versa.
+Just think of each dimension independently, the overall direction wil be changed depending on relative length between.

 ### Adam optimization algorithm